SORTEE/CodeStandard/README.md

 - Commmit and push often.
 Always pull before push your commits.
 - You can come across to merging messages (especially if you are using command line to pull/push).
 If so, accept the merging.
 It depends, on the editor configured on your git, but helpful commands can be `:wq` (write and quite) or `ctrl/cmd + x`.
 - If you need to solve a conflict, make sure you can resolve it before commit.
 If you are unsure, discuss with your group or call the hosts before change and commit the file.
-- If you get stucked using git locally in your machine.
-You can edit files directly on github and add the changes you made as a commit.
-If choose to do like that, make sure you are in the `hackathon` branch.
+- If you get stucked using git locally in your machine, you can edit files directly on github and add the changes you made as a commit.
+If you choose to do like that, make sure you are in the `hackathon` branch.